eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 ## introduce to Evaluation & Cases

-"In the spirit of demonstrating the practicality of bpftime, let's explore some real-world evaluations and use cases. bpftime isn't just a theoretical framework; it's a tool that's been successfully applied to a range of existing eBPF use cases, sometimes without any need for changes, and sometimes with just minor tweaks.

-Take for instance the collection of bcc tools, bpftrace, and ebpf_exporter.
-These are the bread and butter for anyone diving into the world of eBPF for monitoring and tracing. bpftime brings these tools into userspace, tackling tasks from monitoring bash executions, memory allocations, to tracking SSL/TLS handshakes and DNS resolutions.

-And it's not just about these individual tasks. bpftime has been put to the test with complex observability projects like Deepflow.
-Deepflow isn't just any application; it's a comprehensive observability suite that demands intricate data collection and analysis, all achieved through the power of eBPF.
+Let's explore some real-world evaluations and use cases.
+Existing eBPF use cases can be run without or with minor fixes, and we've tested bpftime with a variety of tools and applications, including bcc, bpftrace, and ebpf_exporter.

-With bpftime, tools like Opensnoop, Sigsnoop, and syscount are now at your fingertips, ready to be deployed in a userspace environment.
-This translates to a broadening of the scope where eBPF can be utilized, moving beyond the confines of the kernel space.
+With bpftime, bcc tools for userspace traceing, like Bash, Memory Allocation, SSL/TLS, and tools for system call tracing, like Opensnoop, Sigsnoop, and Syscount, can be easily deployed in userspace without kernel support and without any modification to the tools themselves.

-In summary, bpftime serves as a bridge, allowing us to take the robust eBPF use cases developed for the kernel and adapt them seamlessly to userspace, thus expanding the horizon of what's possible with eBPF."
+We've also put bpftime to the test with complex observability projects like Deepflow, which is a combination of userspace tracing and kernel tracing.

 ## bpftrace and bcc

-"Continuing our journey through the capabilities of bpftime, let's turn our attention to how it enhances the utility of bpftrace and BCC, the cornerstone tools of the eBPF ecosystem.
+let's turn our attention to how it enhances the utility of bpftrace and BCC, the tool sets of the eBPF ecosystem.

 With bpftime, we've taken bpftrace to new heights—it can now run entirely in userspace.
 Imagine having a powerful telescope that works just as well from your backyard as it does mounted on a high-altitude observatory; that's bpftrace with bpftime.
 It can trace system calls or uprobes without leaning on kernel support.